Finding the tangent plane

 fx, fy = f'( [-1, 3] )

-This library can differentiate a very wide range of functions in Julia: for example, their differentiable code can contain complex numbers, loops, recursion, conditional operations, and calls to commands from standard libraries (e.g. FFTW).
+This library can differentiate a very wide range of functions in the Julia language: for example, their differentiable code can contain complex numbers, loops, recursion, conditional operations, and command calls from standard libraries (for example, FFTW).

-The equation of the tangent plane at the point $P=[x_0,y_0]$ can be specified as follows:
+Equation of the tangent plane at a point you can set it as follows:

-, which allows us to find the values of the tangent plane at any point:
+Coefficients and we got by using f'( 1,2 ).
+Setting the function ∇f(x,y), which will allow us to find the values of the tangent plane at any point:

 x₀,y₀ = -1,3